pop-o/Table-Detection--YOLO-/README.md

-This is a simple table detection trained on a custom dataset that separates two tables into two classes: borderless_table and border_table
+This is a simple table detection trained on a custom dataset that separates two tables into two classes: borderless_table and border_table.

 It is done using YOLOv8n model.

 Recommended Python version >=3.9